netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Mitigation:

 - A QUIC(-MP) library must consider all attributes (not just the 4-tuple) when checking for a change in the network address.
 This would then trigger path validation and the attack can be averted.
 - If a QUIC(-MP) library cannot compare additional attributes (e.g. legacy library), the SCION layer (server side) should have an option to perform port mangling or IP mangling: when the SCION layer detects a new network address that differs only in the AS number from a previously seen address (IP/port are the same), then it should perform IP/port mangling, i.e. reporting a modified IP or port to the QUIC(-MP) layer.
 This new IP/port would trigger a path validation or algorithm reset where required.

-Caveats
+Caveats:

-- Offering a mangeled IP/port to the application may have implications for application correctness, such as displaying an unexpected IP/port.
+- Offering a mangled IP/port to the application may have implications for application correctness, such as displaying an unexpected IP/port.

 ~~~~